MicrosoftDocs/well-architected/well-architected/azure-vmware/networking.md

 This article discusses the networking design area of an Azure VMware Solution workload.
 Well-architected networks are critical for enabling connectivity, optimizing response times, distributing traffic, and helping to ensure continuous availability of workloads in Azure VMware Solution.

-## Distribute loads for high availability
+## Distribute load for high availability

 *Impact: Reliability, Performance efficiency*